Content code

 Corps

-A hydrocarbon is an organic compound made up of carbon (C) and hydrogen (H) atoms.
-Fossil fuels like coal, oil and natural gas are hydrocarbons.
+A hydrocarbon (HC) is an organic compound made up of carbon (C) and hydrogen (H) atoms.
+Fossil fuels (coal, oil, natural gas) are hydrocarbons.

 Content